 It’s that time of year again – Black Friday, Cyber Monday, Christmas, and other special dates are right around the corner.
-The National Retail Federation expects that, this year, November and December retail sales will increase by 3.6 % to $655.8 billion.
+The National Retail Federation expects that, this year, November and December retail sales will increase by a maximum of 11.5%

 You don’t want to miss out on your slice of that warm pumpkin pie!
-Here are powerful holiday text message ideas that will increase your sales this season.
+Here are powerful holiday text message ideas that are guaranteed to increase your sales this season and put your company’s profile in the spotlight.

 What you first need to know about text messaging is that it’s truly one of the most effective modern marketing channels.
 Surprisingly, people are more likely to read promotional SMS than even email.
 Think about it – most of your friends and colleagues keep their phones on them most of the time, right?